The famous Whey Gold Standard from Optimum Nutrition in review

-We can say that the big problem of Whey Gold Standard Optimum Nutrition is the price.
+We can say that the big problem of Whey Gold Standard from Optimum Nutrition is the price.

-Although these values are approximate and depend from store to store, Optimum Nutrition's Whey Gold Standard is an expensive protein.
+Although these values are approximate and vary from store to store, Optimum Nutrition's Whey Gold Standard is an expensive protein.

 Where to buy?

-You find this supplement available here and you can still use the code GVIRTUAL to get 10% discount.
+You can find this supplement available here and you can still use the code GVIRTUAL to get you 10% discount.

-THE 100% Whey Gold Standard from Optimum Nutrition is undoubtedly a protein of excellent quality, and its huge reputation is not surprising.
+A 100% Whey Gold Standard from Optimum Nutrition is undoubtedly an excellent quality protein, and it is no wonder for its enormous reputation.

-It has 18.7% of BCAA's in its formula and is composed of 81% of only high quality protein.
+It has 18.7% of BCAA's in its formula and is made up of 81% of only high quality protein.

-In addition, they have a huge variety of flavors and digestive enzymes to aid in the protein digestion process.
+Furthermore, they have a huge variety of flavors and digestive enzymes to help with the protein digestion process.

-However, this reputation comes at a cost, and it is difficult to justify the high price of this supplement in the face of very similar alternatives that exist on the market, as is the case with Impact Whey that costs half.
+However, this reputation comes at a cost, and it is difficult to justify the high price of this supplement compared to very similar alternatives that exist on the market, such as Impact Whey which costs half.

-Without looking at the price it is undoubtedly an excellent Whey supplement, however, in a price/quality context there are alternatives with a quality very similar to a much lower price.
+Without looking at the price, it is undoubtedly an excellent Whey supplement, however, in a price/quality context there are alternatives with very similar quality at a much lower price.